-- Choose the trail you want to challenge and start the hike from there.
+- Choose a trail that you want to challenge and start the hike from there.

 Shirakumobashi course.
-We hiked Nyotai-san through Shirakumobashi course.
+We hiked Nyotai through Shirakumobashi course.
 Mt.
 Tsukuba is a rocky mountain and as we make our way up, we saw several beautiful rock formations worthy of instagram post.

 Finally, when we reached the summit and saw the view, my jaw dropped, it was beautiful!
-Lemon saw a good spot to relax, we sat and had a mini picnic right on top of Nyotai-san.
-We shared an apple, chocolate and bread to load up some energy, but mind you, our eyes got much fuller with the stunning view.
+Lemon saw a good spot to relax, we sat there and had a mini picnic right on top of Nyotai.
+We shared an apple, chocolate and bread to load up some energy to prepare for the next peak – Nantai, but mind you, our eyes got much fuller with the stunning view.

-Sancho-renrakuro course.
-As mentioned earlier, Nyotai-san is 15 minutes away from Nantai-san.
-From Nantai-san we descended through Sancho-renrakuro course.
+Sancho-renraku course.
+As mentioned earlier, Nyotai is 15 minutes away from Nantai.
+From Nantai we descended through Sancho-renrakuro course.
 The sun was already setting at this point.
 We descended the mountain quickly and used flashlights to see our path.
 But even with flashlight on hand, the beauty of the mountain can still be appreciated.

 This hike gave me another round of body ache and sore muscles, but everything was worth it.
 The trail going up, the view from the top, and the trail going down made the hike worthy of time and effort.
 Bring your family, friends, and special someone, and enjoy a day hike at Mt.
 Tsukuba.